SmartDeviceLink-Examples/example_weather_app_ios/README.md

 ## Configuration

+### Install Dependencies
+Use [Cocoapods](https://cocoapods.org/) to install the dependencies:

+1. Install Cocoapods if necessary.
+2. Navigate to the root directory in terminal.
+3. Run `pod install`.

 ### DarkSky
 1. Sign up and get your own [DarkSky](https://www.darksky.net/dev) API key.
 1. Set the API key into `Settings.h` to use.